 The four noble truths

-After Buddha gave up worldly life and sat down for mediation under the Bodhi tree, he attained enlightenment.
+After Buddha gave up worldly life and sat down for meditation under the Bodhi tree, he attained enlightenment.
 He laid down his teachings in easily understandable language for the common man in the form of Four Noble truths.

 Though Buddhism is now divided into several schools each of which has its own set of beliefs, the essence of Buddhism is summed up in the Four Noble Truths enunciated by the Buddha.